sveltejs/sapper/site/content/docs/04-preloading.md

 Page components can define a `preload` function that runs before the component is created.
 The values it returns are passed as props to the page.

 Preload functions are typically used to load data that the page depends on, hence its name.
-Having the data available before the page load allows you to avoid flashing while it is fetched.
+This avoids the user seeing the page update as it loads, as is typically the case with client-side loading.

 Preload is the Sapper equivalent to `getInitialProps` in Next.js or `asyncData` in Nuxt.js.